 The odd hard footprint on your record from time to time is no big deal so there’s no need to worry too much about this, just be careful not to have too many.

 A soft credit search is a “lighter touch” look at your financial situation and this is the kind of search that would routinely be carried out on price comparison websites to give you an indication of what products might be available to you, or if someone wants to verify your identity.
 Some mortgage Lenders do soft searches in the first instance and more and more Lenders seem to be changing to doing this type of search.
 Whilst the financial institution doing a soft search obtains less information about you than if they had done a hard search, an Agreement in Principle from one of these Lenders is usually still an extremely strong signal that your full application will be accepted.

 The really good news about soft searches is that whilst you will be able to see that someone has carried out a soft search on you if you check your credit file (people are often very surprised how many soft searches have been carried out on them!) these searches are not visible to other Financial institutions like Banks.
 This means that you can apply for an Agreement in Principle for a mortgage without it damaging your credit score irrespective of whether it is successful or not.

-If you are wanting to make an offer on a property I always think it is an excellent idea to have your mortgage agreement in principle in place prior to contacting the Estate Agent.
+If you are wanting to make an offer on a property in Durham I always think it is an excellent idea to have your mortgage agreement in principle in place prior to contacting the Estate Agent.
 You want to give yourselves the best possible chance of securing the property you want at the lowest price so if you can present yourselves as having your finances in place then you are definitely putting yourself in a stronger position.
 Having the Agreement in Principle also sometimes puts the Agent off trying to “cross-sell” their own in-house mortgage services to you.